maemo-leste/pymaemo-svn/www/documentation/python_hildon_tutorial/sphinx/ch-GettingStarted.rst

     program = hildon.hildon_program_get_instance()

-In this simple example a new HildonWindow is created.
-In cases with nested views, a HildonStackableWindow should be used.
+In this simple example a new hildon.Window is created.
+In cases with nested views, a hildon.StackableWindow should be used.
 Next sections will clarify this topic.

 ::